material-motion/material-motion/README.md

 Material Motion aspires to empower creators with the language and tools to describe and implement rich, interactive motion.

 This Starmap is the first step toward achieving this aspiration.
-Within, you will find concepts that cover software design patterns, essential primitives, specifications for motion runtimes, and much more; all of which are based heavily upon the experience of shipping production software interfaces.
+Within, you will find concepts that cover software design patterns, essential primitives, specifications for motion runtimes, and much more.
+The content of this book is based upon the experience of shipping production software interfaces.

 Each concept in the Starmap represents a concrete **goal** — a guiding star — to guide development.